vjoel/tupelo/README.md

 Transactions have a significant disadvantage compared to lock tuples: a transaction can protect only resources that are represented in the tuplespace, whereas a lock can protect anything: a file, a device, a service, etc. This is because a transaction begins and ends within a single instant of logical (tuplespace) time, whereas a lock tuple can be taken out for an arbitrary duration of real time.
 Furthermore, the instant of logical time in which a transaction takes effect may occur at different wall-clock times on different processes, even on the same host.

 Tupelo transactions are ACID in the following sense.
 They are Atomic and Isolated -- this is enforced by the transaction processing in each client.
 Consistency is enforced by the underlying message sequencer: each client's copy of the space is the deterministic result of the same sequence of operations.
-Durability is optional, but can be provided by the archiver (to be implemented) or other clients.
+Durability is optional, but can be provided by the persistent archiver or other clients.

 On the CAP spectrum, tupelo tends towards consistency: for all clients, write and take operations are applied in the same order, so the state of the entire system up through a given tick of discrete time is universally agreed upon.
 Of course, because of the difficulties of distributed systems, one client may not yet have seen the same range of ticks as another.